 Can Hermit Crab’s Claws Grow Back?

 Thankfully, any loss of a hermit crab’s claw will be temporary.
-Hermit crabs undertake a full molt every 18 months (more often for juveniles.)
-A molt involves a complete shedding of the exoskeleton and growing a replacement, including lost claws and legs.
+Hermit crabs undertake a complete molt every 18 months (more often for juveniles.)
+A molt involves shedding the exoskeleton and growing a replacement, including lost claws and legs.

 If a hermit crab loses a claw, you won’t find blood in the habitat, as the process doesn’t cause bleeding.
 You’ll notice a white bud at the base of where the claw once was.
 This is the beginning of the regeneration process that’ll unfold during molting.